How to find Water in the Wilderness

 Look Low

 Water will always flow downhill until it comes to something that can block it or until it drains away.
-The lowest point of the terrain you’re on will always be the best place to look for water, if you’re in a forest and can see the trees dip in one place like a large bowl then head that way, were as hilly terrain will collect water on the valley floor and any large depressions on the slopes.
+The lowest point of the terrain you’re on will always be the best place to look for water, if you’re in a forest and can see the trees dip in one place like a large bowl then head that way, whereas hilly terrain will collect water on the valley floor and any large depressions on the slopes.

 Listen